-The GGPHS contact in the Office of Graduate Studies is: Laura Young, leyoung@ucdavis.edu.
+The GGPHS contact in the Office of Graduate Studies is: Rachel de los Reyes, radelosreyes@ucdavis.edu.

-ON-CAMPUS STUDENT SERVICES
+STUDENT SERVICES

 Center for Student Involvement

 The UC Davis Center for Student Involvement (CSI) is a department within the Division of Student Affairs and the Community Resource and Retention Centers.
 Here you can find resources about how to get more involved in Student Organizations, Involvement Fairs, and your UC Davis Community.